-9 Books to Read if You Can’t Wait for the Next Season of “BoJack Horseman”
+9 Books to Read if You Miss “BoJack Horseman”

 BoJack Horseman is a Netflix original animated series depicting the glamorous, though slightly sordid, lives of the people in Los Angeles.
 The characters mostly take the form of anthropomorphized animals, though there are a few normal people (if anyone is truly “normal” in a world in which bipedal horses and dogs talk in English).
 The eponymous character, horse man by name and nature, is a former television star now deep in the throes of depression.